Kate is a mother of two boys and also manages a nanny business in the Sacramento area of California.

 - May not be ideal for heavily wooded areas as it could be sensory overload.

-Hopefully, the games above will truly work its purpose by keeping your kids entertained and feeling healthy even on the windiest of roads!
+Hopefully, the games above will truly work their purpose by keeping your kids entertained and feeling healthy even on the windiest of roads!
 To my fellow drivers, may you have fun out there on the road so that your kids will join and the carsickness shall flee!

 © 2018 Kate Stroud